StavrosNik4/MALBot/README.md

 appealing way for users.

-With MALBot, users can quickly access information about their favorite anime and manga, including summaries, ratings, pictures and general information.
+With MALBot, users can quickly access information about their favorite anime (and manga in later update), including summaries, ratings, pictures and general information.

-Additionally, MALBot provides users with customizable graphs and charts that display statistics for their favorite anime.
+Additionally, MALBot provides users with charts that display statistics for their favorite anime.

 The bot is easy to use and helps users stay up-to-date with their favorite anime and manga